We Help DoD Contractors Thoughout the U.S. Prepare for CMMCRequest a CMMC Consultation

 Current DoD suppliers must have posted a NIST SP 800-171r2 adherence score in the U.S. Government’s SPRS system, which requires a client to generate a System Security Plan and include a POAM (if necessary).
 This score is required by DFARS rule 252.204-7019.
 Visit the official rule context for more information.

 While the CMMC standards are finalized, businesses intending to work with the DoD must perform a self-assessment in order to determine their Supplier Performance Risk System (SPRS) score.
 The SPRS score must be accurate, as there are penalties if a business claims a score and then fails to meet those standards under audit.

 In order to attain an SPRS score, businesses must first have a System Security Plan (SSP) and a Plan of Actions and Milestones (POAM).
 These documents are highly detailed, and usually require a security expert to complete.
-If you do not have someone trained in compliance on your staff, be prepared to call in a compliance consultant.
+If you do not have someone trained in compliance on your staff, be prepared to call in a CMMC compliance consultant, like Brightline IT.